l-heemann/dndwiki/Ability Score Change/Ability Score Change.md

 ## Initiative

-Your initiative modifier is equal to your dexterity modifier.
-Unless it is modified from your class or feats.
+Your initiative modifier is usually equal to your dexterity modifier.
+It might however be modified by your class or feats.

 ## Weapon Attacks